jessicascarborough/432-2021/classes/class09/README.md

 ## Announcements

 1. [Lab 3](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03) is due Monday 2021-03-15 at 9 PM.
-You'll need to wait on Question 2 until after Class 10, definitely.
+    - You should wait on Question 2 until after Class 10, but Questions 1 and 3 can be done anytime after today's class.

 ## One Last Thing